 Samsung has brought Linux support to its DeX ecosystem.
 DeX was already a great way to get a full-screen desktop experience without the need of a standalone computer.
 However, it was not an actual desktop.
 Samsung is changing that by bringing Linux support which will allow users to use a full blown Linux operating system.
 Samsung has brought Linux support with almost all the features you will need to get started with Linux.
 With Linux on DeX, you will be able to carry your whole computer in your pocket.
 Whether you are developer or just a user who prefers Linux OS, this is a great news.
 In this article, we are going to show you how you can install Linux on Dex on supported devices so that you can live the future right now.

-Use Linux Operating System on Samsung DeX
+Use Linux Operating System on Samsung DeX in 2020

 - Monitor with Type-C to HDMI connector.
 It’s recommended to use Samsung’s own connector for better performance.